bokulich-lab/q2-ena-uploader/README.md

 #### Import Metadata

 ##### Study

-To import the metadata of an existing study into the corresponding QIIME artifacts, run:
+To import the metadata of a study into the corresponding QIIME artifacts, run:

 ```shell
 qiime tools import \